The prototypical feature of the VA Appeals Modernization Act is, unquestionably, choice.

 This is where things start to get a little more murky.

 BVA Direct Lane: This VA Appeals Modernization appeal lane will consist of an appeal and a decision by the BVA.
 There will be no hearing.
 There will be no new argument, there will be no opportunity to add evidence.
 The BVA is promising that this lane will have priority over everything else (although sharing priority with the Legacy Appeals Hearing Lane).
 Frankly, it has to, or it will not succeed.
 Here’s why: medical conditions change, and if word starts spreading that the BVA cannot process appeals for increased rating for PTSD or Sleep Apnea, for example, faster than those medical conditions change, there’s not a reasonable veteran in the world that would chose this option.
-So, in the light of the 3 warnings above, this BVA appeal lane seems to be all about “speed.”
+So, in the light of the warning above, this BVA appeal lane seems to be all about “speed.”

 BVA Evidence Lane: This VA Appeals Modernization appeal lane will allow veterans to submit evidence only to their appeal – there will be no hearing.
 This lane is similar now to the approach most attorneys take in presenting their client’s appeals to the BVA: prove up the case with medical and lay evidence, add an argument applying the law to the evidence, and push the BVA to issue a decision without a hearing.
 It is an incredibly effective approach so long as you know what evidence to add to prove your appeal.

 BVA Hearing Lane: This VA Appeals Modernization appeal lane will be for veterans who absolutely want their “Day in Court.”
 Except there is no Court, and you won’t get anything close to a day.
 Maybe an hour, by video-conference in most cases, to present your position to a BVA Hearing Official who may or may not be the Veterans Law Judge who writes the decision in your appeal.
-This lane will take the longest, for sure, because there are only 91 Veterans Law Judges (with nominations for 8 more growing cobwebs in an inbox in the Oval Office), and close to 80,000 legacy hearing requests already in the queue.
+This lane will take the longest, for sure, because there are only 91 Veterans Law Judges (with nominations for 8 more growing cobwebs in an inbox in the Oval Office), and close to 50,000 legacy hearing requests (as of 2018 there were 80,000) already in the queue.
 With the hearing lane, however, you will have a choice of times when you can add new evidence – within 90 days of your appeal, or within 90 days of your hearing.

 BVA Legacy Appeals Lane: If you keep your appeal in the Legacy Appeals system, you will stay in this BVA decision queue.
 It will be long, slow, and the quality of the decisions will likely be pretty poor, as the BVA tries to push out as many decisions as possible to drain their docket to make room for appeals under the VA Appeals Modernization Act.